Madministrator/steganography/README.md

    * What will I do?
 Figure out how to access PNG metadata to get the word size
    * Is anything blocking me?
 No major blocks currently
    * What do I believe is the percent chance that we will complete the sprint?
 75%
+* (12-4-2018)
+   * What did I do?
+Found functions that paint an image to canvas, and pull image in desired format back from canvas.
+   * What will I do?
+Try to find a function that pulls back as a basic image
+   * Is anything blocking me?
+No major blocks currently
+   * What do I believe is the percent chance that we will complete the sprint?
+85%

  ## Brendan Bard
  * As a developer, I want to check if my file sizes are able to support steganography and return an error message otherwise.